ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    algorithm.
 It accepts 3 values: ``sha256``, ``sha384`` and ``sha512``.
    The default value of this flag is ``sha256``.

+- ``HW_CONFIG_BASE``: This option specifies the location in memory where the DTB should either be loaded by BL2 or can be found by later stages.

 -  ``LDFLAGS``: Extra user options appended to the linkers' command line in addition to the one set by the build system.